A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Richard F Burton Books

 Sir Richard Francis Burton (1821 - 1890) was an English explorer, translator, writer, soldier, orientalist, ethnologist, linguist, poet, hypnotist, fencer and diplomat.
-He was known for his travels and explorations within Asia and Africa and below are listed only his works on Africa.
+He was known for his travels and explorations within Asia and Africa and below are only his works on Africa.

 Sir Richard Francis Burton